whitehaven/residency-mastermind/README.md

 ### 2025-08-24

-Major progress today with `polars` - code is much easier to understand and reason about.
+Major progress today with `polars`.
+The secret was to use `polars` and `cpmpy` together.
+I could not wrap or-tools directly, and polars on its own didn't solve the problem of uninterpretable integer indexing in `cpmpy`.
+Code is much easier to understand and reason about.
+Vectorized constraints are seductive but hard.

+This is going well enough that I have merged main to this candidate.